email: roadarch@outlook.com

 The Giant Man in Ste-Anne-de-Sabrevois and the statue shown below in Fonthill have Paul Bunyan bodies but different heads.
 Apparently, there were only a few of these heads made and they were only used in Canada.

 The statue in Ste-Anne-de-Sabrevois is known as Le Géant.
-It originally stood in front of a pastry shop in Montreal.
-After that, the statue was moved here where he wore a paper hat and held a Coca-Cola cup and hot dog.
+Some say it stood in front of a pastry shop in Montreal.
+This postcard from the 1960s probably shows the same statue in Napierville, QC where he held a hot dog.
+He may have been moved to a mini golf course before being moved here where he wore a paper hat and held a Coca-Cola cup and hot dog.
 This "Coke Man" got a makeover in 2009 when the fast food stand behind him closed.
-The statue now advertises for the antiques dealer at the same location.
+The statue began advertising for the antiques dealer at the same location.
+A bill was added to the chef's hat to turn it into a ball cap.
 For more, see these websites: 1, 2, 3, and 4. [first photo Mark Comstock] [map]

 Giant Man